What extra steps must a non-resident take to open and manage a probate estate in North Carolina when there are potential claims from step-siblings?

 3. Post Probate Bond

-North Carolina generally requires a personal representative to post bond equal to the estate’s value unless the will waives bond or the court dispenses with it.
-As a non-resident, expect the court to require bond under N.C.
-Gen. Stat. § 28A-21.
+North Carolina generally requires a personal representative to post bond unless bond is waived by law, waived by the will, or dispensed with by the clerk.
+As a non-resident, expect the clerk to require bond under N.C.
+Gen. Stat. § 28A-8-1 and related provisions.
 This bond protects the estate against mismanagement and provides reassurance to potential claimants, including step-siblings.

 4. File Oath and Receive Letters